"You're born naked & the rest is drag."

 ▪ Host and Executive Producer of the world-wide hit reality competition series RuPaul’s Drag Race

-▪ Twelve-time Emmy Award winner, the most awarded to any person of color
+▪ Fourteen-time Emmy Award winner, the most awarded to any person of color

 ▪ Critics Choice Award winner: Best Reality TV Host